Editor’s Note: This post has been updated with fresh links and content.

 To segment your Shopping traffic between the dirt and the nuggets, you’ll need a few key ingredients.

-First, you’ll need either two or three Shopping campaigns, depending on your industry.
+First, depending on your industry, you’ll need either two or three Shopping campaigns.

 Because there’s a little bit more detail involved in setting up a three-campaign structure, we’ll use this as the example.
 If you only need two campaigns, just ignore the setup for the SKU campaign.